dataluscorp/browser/docs/performance/memory/tree_map_view.md

 # Tree map view

-The Tree map view is new in Firefox 48.
+The Tree map view is new in Datalus 48.

 The Tree map view provides a visual representation of the snapshot, that helps you quickly get an idea of which objects are using the most